creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-02-NeighborhoodAttentionTransformer.md

 ## Ablation studies

-- To attests the efficiency of the Neighborhood Attention they test their architecture on ImageNet-1k with different kinds of attention
+- To attest the efficiency of the Neighborhood Attention, they test their architecture on ImageNet-1k with different kinds of attention

 ![](/collections/images/NeighborhoodAttentionTransformer/ablation_attention.jpg)